-"Teaching Day" means any duty day on which teaching is timetabled or on which distance learning teaching duties are undertaken.
+"Teaching Day" means any duty day on which teaching is time-tabled or on which distance learning teaching duties are undertaken.

-"Timetabled Teaching Hour" means one hour spent in timetabled class instruction including any timetabled hour of structured learning activity for which the employee is responsible.
+"Time-tabled Teaching Hour" means one hour spent in time-tabled class instruction including any time-tabled hour of structured learning activity for which the employee is responsible.
+Approved TTH is that activity which has been agreed between the academic staff member and their line manager.

-"TTH see "Timetabled Teaching Hour".
+"TTH" - see "Time-tabled Teaching Hour".